Tax Implications of Transferring Shares to a Spouse or Partner (UK Guide)

 4. Update the Register of Members

-Once the form is complete, the company must update its Register of Members.
-This is the official record of who owns the company’s shares.
-It should show:
+Once the Stock Transfer Form is complete, the company must update its Register of Members.
+This is a statutory requirement under the Companies Act 2006.

-• The outgoing shareholder’s reduced holding (or removal if transferring all their shares)
+• The outgoing shareholder’s reduced or zero holding

 5. Issue a New Share Certificate

-After updating the register, issue a new share certificate to your spouse as proof of ownership.
-Cancel the old certificate covering the transferred shares if applicable.
+After updating the register, issue a new share certificate to your spouse.
+The old certificate (if covering the transferred shares) should be cancelled and filed with your statutory records.

 6. Notify Companies House (If Needed)